Continuous Policy and Value Iteration for Stochastic Control Problems and Its Convergence: Policy and Value Iterations

-Since $v^{\tau}_x(s,X^{\tau+h}_s)$ is square integrable for sufficiently small $h$ by Assumption \ref{assumption-T} and $\tilde \sigma$ is bounded, the integral with respect to $W$ is a martingale (also since in the following, all the distribution are evaluated at $X^{\tau+h}_s$, we omit this index for the ease of notation).
-Letting $t=\tau+h$ and taking expectation on both sides of the above equation,
+Since $v^{\tau}_x(s,X^{\tau+h}_s)$ is square integrable for sufficiently small $h$ by Assumption \ref{assumption-T} and $\tilde \sigma$ is bounded, the integral with respect to $W$ is a martingale.
+Letting $t=\tau+h$ and taking expectation on both sides of the above equation (in the following discussion, we summarize the arguments of all the functions inside an integral at the end of the integrand for the ease of notation, unless ambiguity arises),